horagong/RoboND-Kinematics-Project/README.md

 * `Link offset di` is the distance `from Xi-1 to Xi` along `Zi`.
 * `Joint angle thetai` is the angle `from Xi-1 to Xi`.

-Joint4,5,6 become `spherical wrist` and Joint5 becomes `wrist center` and for convenience, we define these `Origin4,5,6 at the same position` and Xg as parallel to X4,5,6.
+Joint4,5,6 become `spherical wrist` and Joint5 becomes `wrist center(WC)` and for convenience, we define these `Origin4,5,6 at the same position` and Xg as parallel to X4,5,6.
 Here Xg gets different to URDF direction.
 ![alt text][image6]
 ```
 # Create Modified DH parameters